Firefly Aerospace: Elytra

-Firefly is developing Elytra, a lineup of orbital transfer vehicles designed to move payloads and satellites from one orbit to another within LEO, GEO, and cislunar space.
-Elytra would allow smaller rockets (such as Firefly's own Alpha) to deliver larger payloads to more difficult orbits, and enable satellite relocation, servicing, mission extension, and deorbiting.
+Firefly has been developing Elytra, a lineup of orbital transfer vehicles designed to move payloads and satellites from one orbit to another within LEO, GEO, and cislunar space.
+Elytra would enable smaller rockets (such as Firefly's own Alpha) to deliver larger payloads to more challenging orbits, and facilitate satellite relocation, servicing, mission extension, and deorbiting.

 Elytra is planned to be produced in three versions: Elytra Dawn (the smallest, intended for LEO operations), Elytra Dusk (intended for LEO-to-geostationary transfers), and Elytra Dark (the most capable, intended for long-duration transfers to cislunar space and beyond).
 Elytra Dark will propel Blue Ghost Mission 2 to lunar orbit and serve as an orbiter, as well as deploy ESA's Lunar Pathfinder payload.

-In March, 2025 the Defense Innovation Unit awarded Firefly a contract to use three to six Elytra Dawn vehicles as part of its "Sinequone" project.
+In March 2025, the Defense Innovation Unit awarded Firefly a contract to use three to six Elytra Dawn vehicles as part of its "Sinequone" project.

 Production

 Firefly headquarters and factory are located in Cedar Park, Texas.
-The company has access to about 50,000 ft^{2} of manufacturing facilities for building composite and metallic components in-house.
+The company has access to approximately 50000 ft2 of manufacturing facilities for building composite and metallic components in-house.
 Firefly will use leased launch sites in California (Vandenberg Space Launch Complex 2) and in Florida (SLC-20).